Heroes you have to look out for as new player:

 Now to those cheat commands that are meant to help you testing.
 You can enter them by using the chat, so press enter, fill in the command (for example: "-wtf" without the quotes) and press enter again.
 You will only need a little amount of codes to test out all the skills and items:

--lvlup 10: will levelup your hero for 10 levels, use any number you like, max lvl is 25-gold 12345: will grant you 12345 gold, use any number you like, there is a maximum of gold you can possess (about 16,5k) so do not be surprise if you can't fill your pockets with millions
+-wtf: removes cooldown on all skills and items-lvlup 10: will levelup your hero for 10 levels, use any number you like, max lvl is 25-gold 12345: will grant you 12345 gold, use any number you like, there is a maximum of gold you can possess (about 16,5k) so do not be surprise if you can't fill your pockets with millions

 -createhero heroname: creates a hero. heroname is a bit tricky, most of the time it is the heroname itself, while spaces are converte to underscore: _ , so for example instead of "-createhero witch doctor" you would enter -createhero witch_doctor".
 Enter the learn tab if you want to find out hero names (press on the button on the very top left side to access the main menu while playing)